AndrewKeig/super-grass/README.md

 #super-grass
 ===========

-A node.js monitoring tool supporting apis and rabbitmq.
+A node.js monitoring tool supporting apis, mongodb and rabbitmq.

-This tool will allows you to define various resources to be monitored; at a configurable interval.
+This tool allows you to define various resources to be monitored for heatbeats; at a configurable interval.
 A report is generated at these intervals and an event is fired; which you can hook into allowing you to analyse and then perform your preferd form of notificaion and/or logging.

 ## TODO
 ===========

-* Support MongoDb and Redis, REST POST/PUT/DELETE requests
+* Support Redis, REST POST/PUT/DELETE requests
 * An administration tool which lists the running processes for each supported type